 Outstanding finance on a car means that the vehicle has some money tied to it.
 In simple words, the previous owner is liable to some money and the car is currently the property of the lender or any finance company.
 The finance company or the lender is the car’s registered keeper.

 Therefore, the “so-called” owner has no right to sell the vehicle to others until the debt is paid.
 Plus, it is not just a matter of rights; In the UK, it is illegal to sell a car on outstanding finance.
 Know that, in the UK, two million cars were recently bought on finance as per the report of Statistic.

-What do Outstanding Finance Checks Reveal?
+What do the Outstanding Finance report Includes?

 - Name of the finance company to which money is tied

 - Agreement number